PHuhn/Net.Incident4/net-incident/README.md

 ## Construction

+### PrimeNG library

-Is an Angular CLI application that uses the following PrimeFaces PrimeNG library components:
+Net-Inchdent is an Angular CLI application that uses the following PrimeFaces PrimeNG library components:
 * p-table,
 * p-ComfirmDialog,
 * p-dialog (window/popup),
 * pButton (directive),
 * p-menubar (menu),
 * p-dropdown.

+### Application components structure

 The app-component is the conventional root component.
 The component structure is as follows: